Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

-The convolutions~\eqref{eq:stsezmuf} must be adapted to cater for `large' frequency oscillations: small~\(|\Re\mu|\) and \(|\mu|>\muc\).
-Recall that the convolutions are only needed to solve \ode{}s of the form~\eqref{eq:stseddtconv}, so in this scenario define the symbol~\(\Z\mu a\) to denote, if one exists, a bounded solution of~\eqref{eq:stseddtconv}---a bound uniform in the length of the time interval~\(\TT_\mu\).
+The convolutions~\eqref{eq:stsezmuf} must be adapted to cater for `large' frequency oscillations: \(\mu\)~satisfying small~\(|\Re\mu|\) and \(|\mu|>\muc\).
+Recall that the convolutions are only needed to solve \ode{}s of the form~\eqref{eq:stseddtconv}, so in this scenario define the symbol~\(\Z\mu a\) to denote, if one exists, a bounded solution of~\eqref{eq:stseddtconv}---a bound uniform over the time interval~\(\TT_\mu\).
 Then to solve the analogue of~\eqref{eq:stsemux}, if \(\Z\mu a_\kappa\)~exists, then set \(\fx=\Z\mu a_\kappa\) and \(\ff=0\)\,, otherwise set \(\fx=0\) and \(\ff=a_\kappa\).
 Similarly, to solve the analogue of~\eqref{eq:stsemuy}, if \(\Z\mu b_\kappa\)~exists, then set \(\fy=\Z\mu b_\kappa\) and \(\fg=0\)\,, otherwise set \(\fy=0\) and \(\fg=b_\kappa\).
-For some right-hand sides, judicious integration by parts may be used to maintain some subjectively desirable properties in the conjugate system.
+For some right-hand sides, judicious integration by parts may be used to maintain some subjectively desirable properties\slash symmetries in the conjugate system.

 Let's briefly discuss what terms may be required to be in the evolution of the slow variables~\Xv\ via the variable~\ff.
 Analogous to \cref{sec:sttsd}, unbounded solutions~\fx\ of the \ode{}s arise when~\(a_\kappa\) is slowly varying (as fast oscillations effectively cancel, and/or fast growth\slash decay may be confined to negligible transients).
 Hence if~\(a_\kappa\) arises from terms either purely in~\Xv, or `resonance' terms involving two or more \Yv-variables, then we must generally avoid unboundedness by setting~\ff\ non-zero (similar considerations usefully transform stochastic Hopf bifurcations \cite[\S5, e.g.]{Roberts06k}).
-Hence we chose~\ff\ to maintain the form \(\dot\Xv=A\Xv+F_c(t,\Xv)+\cF(t,\Xv,\Yv)\Yv\Yv\).
+Hence we chose~\ff\ to maintain the form \(\dot\Xv=A\Xv+\Fv_c(t,\Xv)+\cF(t,\Xv,\Yv)\Yv\Yv\).

 The above considerations then establish the following proposition on the separation of slow and fast variables (analogous to \cref{thm:stsenfp}).